directus/directus/docs/extensions/marketplace/publishing.md

 The Directus Marketplace will allow installation of all App extension types (Interfaces, Layouts, Displays, Panels, Modules, Themes) and [Sandboxed API/Hybrid extensions](/extensions/sandbox/introduction) (Endpoints, Hooks, Operations, Bundles).

 :::info Non-Sandboxed Extensions
 API/Hybrid extensions which are not sandboxed will not be available via the Marketplace by default in an effort to increase security and trust.
-They can be made available by setting the `TODO:VARIABLE` environment variable to `TODO:VALUE` (self-hosted and Enterprise Cloud).
+They can be made available by setting the `MARKETPLACE_TRUST` environment variable to `TODO:VALUE` (self-hosted and Enterprise Cloud).
 :::

 ## Best Practices